Career and Employment Service

 Wondering what's happening with job applications during COVID-19?

 We will be keeping you up to date with changes to employer recruitment processes during this time.
-As of 20th March, graduate employers were surveyed with many moving to online options for interviews and assessment centres.
+Graduate employers have been surveyed weekly since mid-March, with many moving to online options for interviews and assessment centres.
 Time to sharpen up those video interview skills, use this Interview Simulator to perfect your online interview performance.

 Wondering where to look for work during COVID-19?